ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 ### Factory data format

-The Factory data set is kept in JSON format that is regulated by [JSON Schema](https://github.com/project-chip/connectedhomeip/blob/master/scripts/tools/nrfconnect/nrfconnect_factory_data.schema) file.
+The Factory data set is represented by JSON format that is regulated by [JSON Schema](https://github.com/project-chip/connectedhomeip/blob/master/scripts/tools/nrfconnect/nrfconnect_factory_data.schema) file.
 All parameters are divided between `mandatory `and `optional.`
-- `Mandatory` parameters must be provided because, without them, the device will not be able to perform commissioning to the Matter network.
+- `Mandatory` parameters must be provided as they are required e.g. to perform commissioning to the Matter network.
-- `Optional` parameters can be used for development and testing purposes.
+- `Optional` parameters may be used for development and testing purposes.
 A `user` data parameter can consist of all data needed by a specific manufacturer that is not included in mandatory parameters.

-In the factory data set, there are some of the formats used.
+In the factory data set, the following formats are used:

 - `uint16` and `uint32` are the numeric formats representing respectively two-bytes length unsigned integer and four-bytes length unsigned integer.
 - `hex string` meaning the bytes in hexadecimal representation given in a string.
 An prefix `hex:` is added to parameter to mark that is a `hex string`.
 E.g. an ASCII string *abba* is represented as *hex:61626261*, and its length is two times greater than ASCII string plus length of prefix.
-- `ASCII string` is a string representation in ASCII encoding.
+- `ASCII string` is a string representation in ASCII encoding without null-terminating.
 - `ISO 8601` format is a [date format](https://www.iso.org/iso-8601-date-and-time-format.html) which represents a date given as YYYY-MM-DD or YYYYMMDD.
 - All certificates stored in factory data are given in [X.509](https://www.itu.int/rec/T-REC-X.509-201910-I/en) format.